jordbort/lemony-friend/README.md

 - `!list clear` - Delete all the contents of the list (keeps the list's name).
 Only available to mods, VIPs, and the channel owner.
 - `!list reset` - Delete all the contents of the list, and clear the list's name.
 Only available to mods, VIPs, and the channel owner.

+## Games 🍋️
+There are a few games that lemony_friend can play in chat, ranging from simple to more complex.

+### Rock, Paper, Scissors
+- `!rps` - Use this command to challenge lemony_friend to a game of Rock, Paper, Scissors.
+Your move will be selected at random.
+- `!rps rock` or `!rps paper` or `!rps scissors` - Specify your move.

+### Hangman
+- `!hangman` - This command initiates a game of Hangman and chooses a random word first by using the [Rando API](https://random-word-api.vercel.app/), using [API Ninjas](https://api-ninjas.com/) as a fallback.
+- `!play` - Use this command to join an active game of Hangman, even after it has started.
+- `!hangman skip` - Skip the current player's turn.
+Only available to mods and the channel owner.
+- `!hangman end` - Stop the game and reveal the answer.
+Only available to mods and the channel owner.

+### Blackjack
+- `!blackjack <lemons>` or `!bj <lemons>` - This command starts or joins a game of Blackjack, optionally with a gamble of lemons from the player's stash.
+Before the game starts, you can raise your bet to a higher amount by using the command again.
+- `!blackjack end` or `!bj end` - Stop the game, discard all cards, and return all lemons to the gamblers.
+Only available to mods and the channel owner.

 ## Lemon Commands 🍋️
 Lemon commands are custom commands that can be made on the fly by anyone, which follow a simple call-and-response pattern.
 - `!lemoncommand` (or `!lemcmd`) - This command is used to create custom commands.
 Use `!lemcmd <commandname> <response...>` to create/edit a command name and reply.
 You can also use `!lemcmd delete <commandname>` to delete a command, `!lemcmd rename <oldname> <newname>` to change the name of an existing command, and `!lemcmd check <commandname>` to view the contents of a command.